-The Hula is a complex dance developed by the Polynesian who originally settled in Hawaii.
-The dance is accompanied by a song ("mele") or chant ("oli") which tells stories and traditions embedded in the Hawaiian culture.
+The Hula is a complex dance developed by the Polynesians who originally settled in Hawaii.
+The dance is accompanied by a song ("mele") or chant ("oli"), which tells stories and traditions embedded in the Hawaiian culture.

 Ancient Hula is played using traditional instruments, while the Western-influenced version features the ukulele, the guitar, and the double bass.

 The Hula dance may be performed standing and/or sitting.

 The classic wavy hand movements and smooth and fluid body gestures have multiple meanings: the swells and waves of the oceans, the swaying trees, or even human emotions.